What is coronary microvascular disease?

 VO2peak = ___________ ml/kg/min ÷ 3.5 ml/kg/min = __________ METS

-Your doctor also may recommend blood tests, including a test for anemia.
+You may also be tested for anemia.
 Anemia is thought to slow the growth of cells needed to repair damaged blood vessels.

 Treatment of Coronary Microvascular Disease

-Relieving pain is one of the main goals of treating coronary microvascular disease (MVD).
+Relieving pain is one of the main goals of treating coronary MVD.
 Treatments also are used to control risk factors and other symptoms.

 Treatments may include medicines such as:

-- Antithrombotic medications to lower blood pressure and decrease the heart's workload
+- Blood pressure medications to lower high blood pressure and decrease the heart's workload.

-- Medication to help prevent blood clots or control inflammation
+- Antiplatelet medication to help prevent blood clots.

 Prevention of Coronary Microvascular Disease